justinhartman/bootstrap4.espressotemplate/README.md

 - [Bootstrap][bootstrap] - for the libraries and example code that is used in this project.
 Without them, this project wouldn't even exist.
 - [Espresso][espressoapp] - for their H5BP template that this was adapted from.
+- [Font Awesome][fontawesome] - the the best icon font library in the world.
 - [humans.txt][humans] - for the `humans.txt` boilerplate file.
 - [robotstxt][robots] - for the `robots.txt` file.
 - [H5BP][h5bp] - for providing the `.htaccess` file in the extras component.